danwing/cidfi/draft-wing-cidfi.md

 ## DHCP or 3GPP PCO

 The network is configured to respond to DHCPv6, DHCPv4 sub-option, or 3GPP PCO (Protocol Configuration Option) Information Element.

 # Client Operation on Network Attach or Topology Change {#attach}

-On initial network attach topology change (see {{topology}}), the client learns if the network supports CIDFI ({{discovery}}) and authorizes those network elements ({{client-authorizes}}).
+On initial network attach topology change (see {{topology}}), the client learns if the network supports CIDFI ({{discovery}}) and authorizes discovered network elements ({{client-authorizes}}).

 ## Client Learns Local Network Supports CIDFI {#discovery}

-For this step, four mechanisms are identified: DNS SVCB records, IPv6 Provisioning Domains (PvD), DHCP, or 3GPP PCO.
-These are described below.
+For this step, four mechanisms are identified: DNS SVCB records, IPv6 PvD, DHCP, or 3GPP PCO.
+These are described in the following sub-sections.

-> Standardizing on all or some of these mechanisms is for further discussion.

 In all cases below,